 “Surrey Women War Workers.
 Demonstration at Cross Farm, Shackleford”

-This film shows an inter-farm competition which took place on 18 April 1917 where women from the area demonstrated their ploughing ability.
-The women, are dressed in large coats and hats, and wear numbered arm bands.
+This film shows an inter-farm competition which took place on 18 April 1917 where women from the newly established Women's Land Army in Surrey demonstrated their ploughing and farm work skills in a series of competitive matches.
+The women starting the ploughing match are dressed in large coats and hats, and wear numbered arm bands.
 The women pose with the shire horses in the farmyard.
 A group of milk maids from Cross Farm's dairy also pose for the camera.
 A large crowd has gathered to watch the event.
 Several scenes show the women taking part in a ploughing match in the fields, working the horse-drawn ploughs.
 In another field, a hoeing competition takes place where a long row of women use hoes to turn over the soil.
 Back in the farmyard, a crowd watches as some of the women lead horses and carts through.
 A woman reverses a cart into a pole barn.
 There is a final shot of a girl sitting on a horse bearing a Red Cross emblem.

 “The Path of Duty was the Path of Glory” The final film is a newsreel item showing the opening of the memorial to John (Jack) Phillips, the ‘Titanic’ hero, in Godalming, on 15 April 1914.
 The crowds gather in the cloister gardens to watch the High Sheriff and Mayor unveil the memorial.
 Attendees include Phillips’ family, members of the memorial committee and the designer of the gardens, Gertrude Jekyll.
 There is a close-up of the plaque dedicated to Phillips, RMS Titanic’s Chief Radio Telegraphist, who lost his life when the ship sank in 1912.